joduplessis/noom-tools/README.md

 - Sentry integration for catching errors
 - React Query for cache & fetching data
 - A customizable webpack config geared for multi stage deployments
-- A set of easy to use React Hooks that makes integrating difficult tasks easy, listening for websocket events is as simple as:
+- A set of easy to use React Hooks that makes integrating difficult tasks easy, listening for websocket events (using `websocket.hook`) is as simple as:

 ``` javascript
 const { messageListener } = useSubscription()